Bishma/docker-ftbi-minecraft/README.md

     sudo docker run -d=true -p=25565:25565 -v=/mnt/minecraft:/data idxbroker/minecraft /start

-From now on when you start/stop docker-fbti-minecraft you should use the container id with the following commands.
+From now on when you start/stop docker-ftbi-minecraft you should use the container id with the following commands.
 To get your container id, after you initial run type `sudo docker ps` and it will show up on the left side followed by the image name which is `idxbroker/minecraft:latest`.